JohanMabille/johanmabille.github.io/source/_posts/2014-10-25-writing-c-plus-plus-wrappers-for-simd-intrinsics-5.markdown

 The general definition of the traits class allows us to write code that works even for types that don't have related wrappers (numerical types defined by another user for instance).
-Then we need to specialize these definitions for float and double, depending on the instruction set we used.
+Then we need to specialize these definitions for float and double, depending on the considered instruction set.
 Assume we can detect the instruction set available on our system and save this information in a macro (we'll see how to do that in a later section).
 The specialization of the traits class will look like: